SokZKomucha/DStorage/README.md

 ## Setup

 This web application is comprised of two parts: client and server.
-Both of them are run separately; following sections guide you through its setup.
+Both of them are run separately; following sections guide will you through its setup.

 ### Requirements